 If you have traveled to the Philippines, you might have tasted this fruit ketchup before.
 This is a favorite condiment in many Filipino foods.
 Or you can add it to your omelettes, fries, hamburgers, or grille/fried meat dishes.

-Banana, vinegar, spices, and sugar are some main components of making banana ketchup.
+Bananas, vinegar, spices, and sugar are some main components of making banana ketchup.
 They are sweet and tangy that can balance various savory recipes.
 However, you will not sense any banana flavor in it.
 In fact, they taste like normal ketchup but with a sweet flavor.

 So how was banana ketchup invented?
 During World War II, due to the shortage of tomatoes but abundant banana production, a Filipino food specialist – Maria Y. Orosa, created this unique ketchup.

 Vinegar is a condiment produced from the fermentation process to convert sugar to acetic acid, resulting in a sour-tasted and strong aroma liquid.
 Vinegar has a certain part in the culinary world as a cooking ingredient or for pickling.